 Its hot and muggy in this brick oven

-the gray painted walls tacky from it,
+the gray painted walls tacky from the heat

 around the various small tables